 Pickens, SC

 The Carrick Creek Trail at Table Rock State Park begins at the Nature Center.
-It starts out paved and immediately opens up to the beautiful Carrick Creek Falls where your kiddos can wade around in a cool, shallow lagoon fed by a cascading waterfall.
+It starts out paved and immediately opens up to the beautiful Carrick Creek Falls.
+Here, your kiddos can wade around in a cool, shallow lagoon fed by a cascading waterfall.

-Beyond that, the pavement ends and the trail becomes a bit more moderate as it follows the creek for a while and then loops around back to the falls for a grand total of two miles.
-You and your kids will enjoy traveling alongside the creek as the rushing water drops over boulders and slides along ledges, creating an amazing backdrop for a hike.
+Beyond that, the pavement ends and the trail becomes a bit more moderate as it follows the creek and then loops around back to the falls for a grand total of two miles.
+You and your kids will enjoy traveling alongside the creek as the rushing water drops over boulders and slides along ledges, creating an amazing backdrop for the hike.

 Riley Moore Falls